user-grinch/Cheat-Menu/README.md

 ### Adding custom vehicle images
 - Required version 1.8-wip and above

 Vehicle images (only jpg) are loaded from '\moonloader\lib\cheat-menu\vehicles\images\' directory.
 There are more folders inside that directory.
 Those folders are menus that appear on the lists tab.
 Images under those directories will appear both on the 'search' tab and on the 'list' tab.
 The image name should contain the vehicle model id.
-Names for custom vehicles have to be added inside '\moonloader\lib\cheat-menu\json\vehicle.json' file.

 ### Adding custom vehicle component images
 - Required version 1.8-wip and above